tomj0311/InterProcessCommunication/README.md

 ### Prerequisites

-Visual Studio 2015 .NET FrameWork 4.5
+Visual Studio 2015 .NET FrameWork 4.5, C# 7 Features used.

 ## Running the application

 Set the properties of the solution so as it can multiple porjects, the console application will prompt for values and the method of communications.
-You can execute the Binaries directy from the debug folder as well.
+Can execute the Binaries directy from the debug folder as well.

 ## Patterns Used